Virtual Care Policy in Nova Scotia

 Click here to read Virtual Care Physician Compensation Review.

-The Nova Scotia government has secured an agreement with Zoom, a company specializing in videoconferencing, to license any physician in Nova Scotia (as well as a member of their staff) to use Zoom for Healthcare at no charge for a one-year period.
+The Nova Scotia government has secured an agreement with Zoom, a company specializing in videoconferencing, to license any physician in Nova Scotia (as well as a member of their staff) to use Zoom for Healthcare at no charge.
+This initiative has been extended to March 2023.

 Zoom for Healthcare: